captn3m0/cosmere-books/README.md

 1. Skyward (Serialized till Chapter 15)
 1. Defending Elysium
 1. Dark One (Preview Chapter)
-1. Rhythm of War (Serialized publication on tor.com in progress)
+1. Rhythm of War (Serialized publication on tor.com in progress) (with Annotations)
 1. Warbreaker Prime: Mythwalker

 For obvious reasons, the converted ebooks are not part of this repo.
 You must download and run the script on your own machine to generate the copies.